 Here are examples of what PRM is doing to achieve durable solutions:

 BOSNIA AND HERZEGOVINA, CROATIA, MONTENEGRO, and SERBIA: Through the Regional Housing Program (RHP), PRM works alongside UNHCR, the Organization for Security and Cooperation in Europe, the European Union, and other donors to support the joint efforts of Bosnia and Herzegovina, Croatia, Montenegro, and Serbia to provide sustainable housing solutions to refugees and displaced persons in the Western Balkans.
 The RHP has become an example of successful regional and international cooperation to improve individual lives, foster lasting, productive, regional connections, and strengthen administrative and institutional capacity to assist with large-scale displacement.
 By the end of 2018, 3,929 housing units had been provided to eligible beneficiaries under the RHP, and an additional 2,400 were under construction.
 PRM’s support to the Catholic Relief Services complements these efforts by building local capacity to administer social housing, free legal aid, and needs-based assistance.
-More on the RHP’s 2018 successes can be seen on the RHP 2018 achievements .
+More on the RHP’s 2018 successes can be seen on the RHP 2018 achievements video .

 ETHIOPIA: Although many refugees prefer to voluntarily return to their home country when conditions allow, others have chosen to locally integrate.
 In Ethiopia, the Government continues to move forward on progressive integration efforts that reflect a move away from a traditional camp-based approach to assistance.
 Following sustained advocacy by UNHCR, PRM, and other stakeholders, Ethiopia passed a revised Refugee Proclamation in February 2019 that included provisions which afford refugees the right to work, freedom of movement, and access to social services.
 Ethiopia released three directives in June 2020 to further facilitate implementation of the revised Proclamation.